projectara/greybus-spec/source/bridged_phy.rst

 ..

-Greybus SPI Protocol Mode Operation
+Greybus SPI Protocol Master Config Operation
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI mode operation allows the requestor to determine the details of the modes supported by the SPI master.
+The Greybus SPI Master Config operation allows the requestor to determine the details of the configuration parameters by the SPI master.
+This operation can be executed at any time, however it shall be executed after the negotiation of the protocol version.
+All other operations should be discarded until the successful execution of this one.

-Greybus SPI Protocol Mode Request
+Greybus SPI Protocol Master Config Request
-"""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""

-The Greybus SPI mode request message has no payload.
+The Greybus SPI Master Config request message has no payload.

-Greybus SPI Protocol Mode Response
+Greybus SPI Protocol Master Config Response
-""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""

-Table :num:`table-spi-mode-response` defines the Greybus SPI mode response.
-The response contains a two-byte value whose bits represent support or presence of certain modes in the SPI master.
+Table :num:`table-spi-master-config-response` defines the Greybus SPI Master Config response.
+The response contains a set of values representing the support, limits and default values of certain configurations.

 .. figtable::
     :nofig:
-    :label: table-spi-mode-response
+    :label: table-spi-master-config-response
-    :caption: SPI Protocol Mode Response
+    :caption: SPI Protocol Master Config Response
     :spec: l l c c l

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
+    0        bpw_mask        4       Bit Mask        :ref:'spi-bpw-mask`
+    4        min_speed_hz    4       Number          Lower limit for transfer speed
+    8        max_speed_hz    4       Number          Higher limit for transfer speed
-    0        mode            2       Bit Mask        :ref:`spi-mode-bits`
+    10       mode            2       Bit Mask        :ref:`spi-mode-bits`
+    12       flags           2       Bit Mask        :ref:`spi-flags-bits`
+    14       num_chipselect  2       Number          Maximum chipselect supported by Master
     =======  ==============  ======  ==========      ===========================

 ..